 The Reference type is used to explain the behaviour of such operators as delete, typeof, and the assignment operators.
 For example, the left-hand operand of an assignment is expected to produce a reference.
 The behaviour of assignment could, instead, be explained entirely in terms of a case analysis on the syntactic form of the left-hand operand of an assignment operator, but for one difficulty: function calls are permitted to return references.
 This possibility is admitted purely for the sake of host objects.
-No built-in ECMAScript function defined by this specification returns a reference and there is no provision for a user-defined function to return a reference.
-(Another reason not to use a syntactic case analysis is that it would be lengthy and awkward, affecting many parts of the specification.)
+Another reason not to use a syntactic case analysis is that it would be lengthy and awkward, affecting many parts of the specification.